auth0-samples/auth0-spring-security-api-sample/README.md

 }
 ```

-In our simple Rule above, we add `ROLE_ADMIN` to any user profiles.
+In our simple Rule above, we add `ROLE_ADMIN` and `ROLE_USER` to any user profiles.
+We also only wish to apply this Rule to the Application we are currently using.
+You should replace `{{YOUR CLIENT ID}}` with the `client_id` of your application - the rule will
+then be ignored by any other applications you may have defined.

 Our Spring Security Sample app will read this information from the JWT Token and apply
 the granted authorities when checking authorization access to secured endpoints configured with Role based permissions